AP Biology Unit 7 Key Takeaways

 Biogeography

-Species distribution patterns reflect geography, isolation, and evolutionary history.
+Species distribution patterns reflect geography and evolutionary history.

 Embryology